joyceliaoo/Bravo/README.md

 	3 west

 	for each direction

-		mark the current stepping stone
+		drop a wall
-		if there is an available stepping stone in that direction move to that space
+		move 1 space in that direction
-			invoke the recursive abstraction
+		if the explorer is on a stepping stone invoke recursive abstraction

 	return false